Oven Roasted Sweet Potatoes with Rosemary and Pomegranate

 Refrigerating: Let the roasted sweet potato leftovers cool completely, transfer them to an airtight container, and store them in the refrigerator for up to 5 days.

 Freezing: Spread the cooled sweet potatoes on a sheet pan and freeze for 1-2 hours to prevent them from sticking together.
-Transfer them to a freezer-safe container and store them for up to 3 months.
+Transfer them to a freezer-safe container or a sealed bag and store them for up to 3 months.
 To serve, thaw in the fridge overnight and reheat in the oven.

 Reheating: To reheat, arrange roasted sweet potato on a baking sheet and place them in the oven at 325°F for 15 minutes to restore crispiness.